Avanade/Beef/docs/Entity-Operation-Config.md

 `managerTransaction` | Indicates whether a `System.TransactionScope` should be created and orchestrated at the `Manager`-layer.
 **`validator`** | The name of the .NET implementing `Type` or interface `Type` that will perform the validation.<br/>&dagger; Defaults to the `Entity.Validator` where not specified explicitly (where `Operation.Type` options `Create` or `Update`).
 `managerOperationType` | The `ExecutionContext.OperationType` (CRUD denotation) defined at the `Manager`-layer.
 Valid options are: `Create`, `Read`, `Update`, `Delete`, `Unspecified`.<br/>&dagger; The default will be inferred from the `Operation.Type`; however, where the `Operation.Type` is `Custom` it will default to `Unspecified`.
+`managerCleanUp` | Indicates whether a `Cleaner.Cleanup` is performed for the operation parameters within the Manager-layer.<br/>&dagger; This can be overridden within the `CodeGeneration` and `Entity`.

 <br/>